Simple cooking swaps for easier diabetes management

 You like: Ice cream > Try: “Nice” cream

 Ice cream is packed with simple sugars and not much in the way of fibre, making it not such a smart choice for your blood sugar.
 “Nice” cream is made by whirling frozen bananas in a food processor.
 The end result, an impossibly creamy, Froyo-like treat.
-The best part is that nice cream is endlessly customisable, meaning you can tweak it to fit whatever flavour you’re craving, says Sherry Rujikarn, WW food director.
+The best part is that nice cream is endlessly customisable, meaning you can tweak it to fit whatever flavour you like says Sherry Rujikarn, WW food director.
 “Add in additional fruit, nuts, or even some crumbled sugar-free biscuits,” she suggests.
 To get started, try our banana and peanut butter 'ice-cream'.

 You like: Pretzels > Try: Pistachios